Behind on Your Mortgage Payments?

 Loan Modification: You and your loan servicer agree to permanently change one or more of the terms of the mortgage contract to make your payments more manageable for you.
 Modifications can include lowering the interest rate, extending the term of the loan, or adding missed payments to the loan balance.
 A loan modification may be necessary if you are facing a long-term reduction in your income.

-Before you ask for forbearance or a loan modification, be prepared to show that you are making a good-faith effort to pay your mortgage.
-For example, if you can show that you've reduced other expenses, your loan servicer may be more likely to negotiate with you.
+Before you ask for mortgage forbearance or a loan modification, be prepared to show that you are making a good-faith effort to pay your mortgage.
+For example, if borrowers can show that they've reduced other expenses, your loan servicer may be more likely to negotiate with you.

 Bankruptcy: Personal bankruptcy generally is considered the debt management option of last resort because the results are long-lasting and far-reaching.
 A bankruptcy stays on your credit report for 10 years, and can make it difficult to obtain credit, buy another home, get life insurance, or sometimes, even get a job.
 Still, it is a legal procedure that can offer a fresh start for people who can't satisfy their debts.